Azumaya algebras and canonical components: Introduction

 \begin{rem} While we only state Theorem \ref{thm:MainKnot} for the canonical component, our techniques can apply to give Azumaya algebras over other irreducible curve components of the $\SL_2(\C)$ character variety.
 Indeed, many of the facts about the canonical component used in the proof apply to other components, like the so-called \emph{norm curves} that appear in Boyer and Zhang's proof of the finite filling conjecture \cite{Boyer--Zhang}.
 As our primary applications of Theorem \ref{thm:MainKnot} are to points on the canonical component, we leave it to the motivated reader to make the necessary adjustments for producing Azumaya algebras over other components. \end{rem}

-Theorem \ref{thm:MainKnot} obviously applies to any knot with trivial Alexander polynomial, and moreover, to infinitely many other hyperbolic knots with non-trivial Alexander polynomial, including the figure-eight knot.
+Theorem \ref{thm:MainKnot} obviously applies to any knot with trivial Alexander polynomial, and moreover to infinitely many other hyperbolic knots with non-trivial Alexander polynomial, including the figure-eight knot.
 Indeed, we are able to construct infinite families of both fibered and non-fibered hyperbolic knots for which condition $(\star)$ holds, and infinitely many for which it fails.
 See \S \ref{sec:Examples} for further discussion.

 Furthermore, we prove a partial converse to Theorem \ref{thm:MainKnot}.
-If the hyperbolic knot $K$ satisfies the condition that $\Delta_K(t)$ has no multiple roots and $A_{\wt{C}_M}$ exists, then condition $(\star)$ of Theorem \ref{thm:MainKnot} holds (see \S \ref{sec:HeusenerPorti}).
+For example, if $\mathfrak{C}_M$ is the unique component of $X(\Gam)$ containing the character of an irreducible representation, $\Delta_K(t)$ has no multiple roots, and $A_{\wt{C}_M}$ exists, then condition $(\star)$ of Theorem \ref{thm:MainKnot} holds for every root of $\Del_K(t)$.
+See \S \ref{sec:HeusenerPorti} for a precise discussion.
 The converse may also hold when $\Delta_K(t)$ has a multiple root, e.g., when the associated point on the character variety is a smooth point.
-In order to remove the multiple root condition and understand if and when the full converse holds, one must better-understand the nature of singularities of $C$ arising from roots of high multiplicity.
+In order to remove the multiple root condition and understand if and when the full converse holds, one must better understand the nature of singularities of $C$ arising from roots of high multiplicity.

 A particularly interesting infinite family of points on $C_M$ are those that arise from performing hyperbolic Dehn surgery on $M$.
-Suppose $N$ is a closed hyperbolic $3$-manifold obtained from Dehn surgery on $M$.
-Let $\chi_N$ be the character of the representation of $\Gam = \pi_1(M)$ obtained by composition of the Dehn surgery homomorphism and the faithful discrete representation of $\pi_1(N)$, and suppose that $\chi_N$ lies on $C_M$.
-If $k_N$ is the trace field of $N$, it is a well-known consequence of Mostow--Prasad rigidity that $k_N$ is a number field.
-As mentioned briefly above, there is $k_N$-quaternion algebra $A_N$ associated with this point on $C_M$ and in this setting we can deduce the following.
+Suppose that $N$ is a closed hyperbolic $3$-manifold obtained from Dehn surgery on $M$ and let $\chi_N$ be the character of the representation of $\Gam = \pi_1(M)$ obtained by composition of the Dehn surgery homomorphism and the faithful discrete representation of $\pi_1(N)$.
+If $k_N$ is the trace field of $N$, it is a well-known consequence of local rigidity that $k_N$ is a number field.
+As mentioned briefly above, there is a $k_N$-quaternion algebra $A_N$ associated with this point on $C_M$.

+When Theorem \ref{thm:MainKnot} applies to show that we obtain an Azumaya algebra over $\wt{C}_M$, Theorem \ref{thm:FirstMain} then places considerable restrictions on the invariants of the algebras $A_N$.
+For the sake of simplicity, we state our results here for the case where $C_M$ has field of constants ${k} = \Q$.
+In fact, we do not know an example of a knot for which $C_M$ has field of constants not equal to $\Q$, and we will prove in Lemma \ref{lem:UniqueToQ} that ${k} = \Q$ when $X(\Gam)_\C$ has a unique component containing the character of an irreducible representation.